 Javon Charitable Trust

-Big thanks also to New Philanthropy Capital for huge encouragement and support for many years.
+Big thanks also to New Philanthropy Capital for their huge encouragement and support for many years.